ksquarekumar/whisper-stream/sagemaker/Readme.md

 ### Verify the `image-version` is created successfully.

-    - Do NOT proceed if image-version is in CREATE_FAILED state or in any other state apart from CREATED.
+- **Do NOT proceed** if `Image-Version` is in `CREATE_FAILED` state or in any other state apart from `CREATED`.

 ```shell
 aws --region "${DESTINATION_REGION}" sagemaker describe-image-version --image-name "${DESTINATION_IMAGE_VERSION}"
 ```

-### Create a `AppImageConfig` for this image
+### Create an `AppImageConfig` for this image

+- This is the underlying config that defines the run time behavior, and is a general config that can be attached to any image that works with it.
+- Need to do it only once per defined `ECR/SMI` image, and although it can be shared across multiple `SMI` images, it is recommended to keep it `1:1` for `SMI:Environment` better reproducibility.

 ```shell
 aws --region "${DESTINATION_REGION}" sagemaker create-app-image-config \